graipher/bluewalker/README.md

 Bluewalker needs `golang.org/x/sys/unix` package to be installed, it can be installed with `go get golang.org/x/sys/unix`.
-After this package is installed, Bluewalker can be compiled (on linux) with `go install gitlab.com/jtaimisto/bluewalker`
+After this package is installed, Bluewalker can be compiled (on linux) with `go install gitlab.com/jtaimisto/bluewalker`.
+You should use go version 1.10 or higher.

 ## Usage